The Haunted Mansion (2003 film): Critical response

 On Rotten Tomatoes, the film has an approval percentage of 14% based on 140 reviews and a rating of 4.30/10.
 The critics consensus reads: "Neither scary nor funny, The Haunted Mansion is as lifeless as the ghosts in the movie."
 On Metacritic, the film has a score of 34 out of 100 based on 34 critic reviews, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-David Sterritt of Christian Science Monitor wrote "While it may supply giggles and shivers to preteens, grownups should think twice before entering this all-too-haunted house."
+David Sterritt of Christian Science Monitor wrote, "While it may supply giggles and shivers to preteens, grownups should think twice before entering this all-too-haunted house."
 Roger Ebert in The Chicago Sun-Times gave the film two and a half stars out of a possible four, writing "The surprising thing about "The Haunted Mansion" isn't that it's based on a Disney theme park ride, but that it has ambition.
 It wants to be more than a movie version of the ride.
 I expected an inane series of nonstop action sequences, but what I got was a fairly intriguing story and an actual plot that is actually resolved.
 That doesn't make the movie good enough to recommend, but it makes it better than the ads suggest."
 In one of the film's positive reviews, Sheri Linden of Hollywood Reporter called the film "A pleasant and atmospheric family romp, offering enough mildly chilling thrills to keep everyone entertained during its brief running time."

+Mike Clark of USA Today gave the film a rating of zero-and-a-half out of four, stating that "a Disney Thanksgiving movie that plays like a Halloween holdover is odd enough.
+Even so, it wouldn't be that bad if you stuck your hand into the trick-or-treat bag and found a hefty, succulently dressed and edible turkey instead of the other kind.
+The movie's horror angle also reminds us of Vampire in Brooklyn, the last in a string of Murphy flops before The Nutty Professor saved his screen career in 1996.
+With this listless foray, Eddie is twice bitten."
+Owen Gleiberman of Entertainment Weekly gave it a "D+", explaining that "The Haunted Mansion is tame and witless enough to make me long for the ancient, dusty fright kitsch of The Munsters."
+In a one out of five review, Elvis Mitchell of The New York Times described it as "the film equivalent of the dark, boring period on a haunted house ride before the gondola crashes into another room filled with dirty mirrors."